rtlewis88/rtl88-Themes/README.md

-# Solarized-Dark-gtk-theme-colorpack
+# Solarized-Dark-gtk-theme-and-icons-colorpack
-A GTK, xfwm4, openbox-3, and GNOME-Shell - Dark Mode Theme - Based on the Official Color Pallet Created by Ethan Schoonover.
+A GTK, xfwm4, openbox-3, and GNOME-Shell - Dark Mode Theme and Icon Set- Based on the Official Color Pallet Created by Ethan Schoonover.

 Choose from the official Blue, Cyan, Green, Magenta, Orange, Red, and Violet flavors.